HFSMITH/IoT-And-Me/README.md

 Through doing this, we use the data from the interactions with these devices to determine their personality type, taking inspiration from the Myers-Briggs Personality Test and having 16 different personalities that people could identify with.
 ## Components of Repo
 This Repo Includes The Following:
 * <b>SimulatedFridge.ino</b> - In the project, to simulate someones decision on food choices, I used an arduino that used Light-Dependent Resistors as a means to identify whether or not an Item Was taken, which will feed back as the users choice of food item.
+I developed this using C, and used 4 different food items that the user cans select from, which will send the data back to the machine learning algorithm.
+* <